jouellnyc/UART/rainbow/README.md

 - The only difference is they are all connected together.

 ## Full Micropython Examples
-See above - The ordering of the MCUs are just like the ascii diagram - You could just it up to however you like however.
+- -See the repos's code - The ordering of the MCUs are just like the ascii diagram and each MCU's directory starts with an integer.
+Apart from that you just need to upload the 'lib' directory.
+- You could change the order to however you like as well, but you'd need to be mindful of the UART connections.

 ## Takeaways/ Learnings
 - This was quite the undertaking.
 Don't try unless you have lots of patience.